 - Not surprisingly, deadlines were her nemesis.
 During her six-year tenure as a book reviewer for Esquire, she developed new and creative ways of procrastination that both amused and aggravated publisher Arnold Gingrich and editor Harold Hayes.

 - She was a terrible teacher.
 She was Distinguished Visiting Professor of English at California State College, teaching two courses in twentieth-century American and British Literature.
 The paycheck delighted her.
 The teaching did not.
 Her students’ lack of interest in literature, and their general conservatism, irritated her.
 In turn, her obvious disdain of them angered them.
 In an interview with the Los Angeles Times, she went so far as to say that her students were the stupidest people on the face of the earth.

 - She bequeathed her estate to Martin Luther King, Jr. Her will instructed that her legacy ought to go to MLK, and in the event of his death, to the National Association for the Advancement of Colored People.
 In 1988, the NAACP claimed her ashes, and deposited them in a memorial garden in its Baltimore headquarters.

-- She was passionately involved in the campaign to save Sacco and Vanzetti.
+- Dorothy Parker was passionately involved in the campaign to save Sacco and Vanzetti.
 The case against the two Italian-American anarchists was her entry point to politics.
 She had never so much as voted, but this case touched her, deeply enough for her to head to Boston and get involved in the (ultimately unsuccessful) campaign to cancel the death penalty

 - She campaigned against Hitler early on.
 Although Parker struggled with internalized antisemitism for most of her life, she was horrified to learn what was going on in Germany in 1936.
 She was one of the founders of the Hollywood Anti-Nazi League.